 Royal Commission into the Protection and Detention of Children in the Northern Territory

-On 28 July 2016, the Prime Minister and the Attorney-General announced the establishment of the Royal Commission into the Protection and Detention of Children in the Northern Territory (the Royal Commission).
+On 28 July 2016, former Prime Minister, the Hon Malcolm Turnbull MP, announced the establishment of the Royal Commission into the Protection and Detention of Children in the Northern Territory (Royal Commission).

 The Royal Commission focused on the specific systemic problems identified within the Northern Territory, how those problems arose, the failure to identify and correct them, and appropriate reforms.

 On 17 November 2017, the Royal Commission released the Final Report.
 The Report contains 147 findings and makes 227 recommendations, outlining a long-term reform agenda to the Northern Territory’s child protection and youth justice systems.

 198 of the 227 recommendations are matters for the Northern Territory Government (NTG), which has responsibility for managing and administering their child protection and youth justice systems.
 One further recommendation (3.2) is for the Northern, Central, Tiwi and Anindilyakwa Land Councils.